Ultimate Guide: Best Walks in Litchfield National Park

 The Tabletop Track is a perfect walk to appreciate the sublime isolation that can be had in the Top End.
 No power lines or people, just space and serenity.

-What are the top five things to do at Litchfield National Park?
+Top 5 things to do at Litchfield National Park

-Wangi Falls – Probably the most renowned and popular place in Litchfield.
-A pristine waterfall into a pool shaded by monsoon forest make it a great place for a swim.
-A campground with a kiosk and great facilities make it a great place to stay.
+Probably the most renowned and popular place in Litchfield.
+A pristine waterfall into a pool shaded by monsoon forest makes it a great place for a swim.
+A campground with a kiosk and great facilities makes it a great place to stay.

-Termite mounds – Monstrous 4m high Catherdral Termite mounds, and the fascinating 2m Magnetic Termite mounds are unique to Northern Australia and can be up to 100 years old.
+Monstrous 4m high Catherdral Termite mounds and the fascinating 2m Magnetic Termite mounds are unique to Northern Australia and can be up to 100 years old.
 The Magnetic Termite mounds are actually enormous natural magnetic compasses.
 The termites build them with their thin edges pointing north-south to maintain temperature and humidity within.

 You will find a map of the tracks – both walking and 4WD – on the Parks and Wildlife Commission of the Northern Territory’s website, along with all the attractions and facilities to get the best out of your visit.